fredguile/midipal-fork/README.md

 # Midipal (Fork)

-Midipal, the MIDI swiss army knife (fork version).
+Midipal, the MIDI swiss army knife (forked version).

 This is a fork of these read-only repos:
 - https://github.com/pichenettes/midipal